schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 Some vulnerabilities remains such as proposing invalid actions or the agents having hallucinations.

-#Todo  Find other kind of example where they use LLMs to make 2 agents cooperate?
+#TODO  Find other kind of example where they use LLMs to make 2 agents cooperate?
-#### 3.3.1 Types of LLMs
+#### 3.3.1 Types of LLMs (which one would be the better fit)

 ---

 # Proposed Approach

+- Which LLM use to do the experiment
 - Try only with LLMs
 - Try with a mix of VDN and LLMs
 - Try with centralized view
 - Try with decentralized view
 - Do a review to know which